AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 great improvement.
 For next submission focus on continuing to revise for concise and crisp writing.
 </div>

   To combat these difficulties, the team has proposed a horizontal filter design.
 This filter will not be stacked.
 Instead, it will use horizontal flow for filtration and vertical flow for backwash.
 The ratio of the horizontal flow area to the vertical flow area will be designed so that the bed will fluidize during backwash.
-The inlet and outlets will be designed so that sand/water separation doesn’t require slots.
-Water will exit through a geometry that has a plate settler style design to ensure that sand settles out and isn’t carried into the effluent.
+The inlet and outlets will be designed so that sand/water separation doesn’t require slots, work with the horizontal filter could ultimately eliminate the need for slots on the OStaRS (Open Stacked Rapid Sand) filter as well.
+In the horizontal filter, water will exit through a geometry that has a plate settler style design to ensure that sand settles out and isn’t carried into the effluent.
 This design for the horizontal filter will utilize both current filtration techniques and technologies from the plate settle design in the sedimentation tanks.
 This developed technology could then be adapted to replace the slotted pipes in the current Stacked Rapid Sand Filters in the full-sized plants.

 The goal is that these design innovations will simplify the current design and facilitate scaleup and mass production of AguaClara technologies.